Matteo Salvini: Deputy Prime Minister and Infrastructure Minister (2022–present)

 On 22 October 2022, Giorgia Meloni, the leader of Brothers of Italy party, was sworn in as Italy's first female prime minister.
 Lega leader Matteo Salvini became deputy prime minister in her government.
 The new government, Italy's most right-wing since World War II, included also centre-right party of ex-prime minister Silvio Berlusconi.

+In April 2024, a vote of no confidence was initiated against Salvini and did not pass.

 Legal issues

+Salvini has been targeted in a number of prosecutions surrounding his anti-migration stance as minister which have all been dismissed.

+First trial for rejecting migrant ship (dismissed)

-In February 2020, the Senate formally authorized a trial against Salvini over the Gregoretti Italian coastguard ship case, in which – as Interior Minister at the time – he was accused of kidnapping the rescued migrants by forbidding the ship from docking the port of Augusta, Sicily.
-A judge in Catania dismissed the case in May 2021, saying that no crime had been committed, the incident was not a kidnapping, and that Salvini's six-day block to allow for other EU countries to resettle the migrants was permissible by international law.
+In February 2020, the Senate formally authorized a trial against Salvini over the Gregoretti Italian coastguard ship case, in which – as Interior Minister at the time – he was accused of kidnapping the rescued migrants by forbidding the ship from docking at the port of Augusta, Sicily.
+A judge in Catania dismissed the case in May 2021, ruling that no crime had been committed, the incident was not a kidnapping, and that Salvini's six-day block to allow for other EU countries to resettle the migrants was permissible under international law.

+Second trial for rejecting migrant ship (acquitted)

-On 30 July 2020, the Senate authorized (by 149 votes against 141) a second trial against Salvini over the Open Arms case, where he also stands accused of kidnapping migrants after disposing the stop of the NGO's rescue ship off the coast of Sicily in August 2019.
-Salvini defended the claims, and said his actions only went as far as protecting Italy.
-"Defending Italy is not a crime.
-I am proud of it, I would do it again, and I will do it again," Salvini was quoted as saying.
+On 30 July 2020, the Senate authorized (by 149 votes against 141) a second trial against Salvini over the Open Arms case, where he was accused of kidnapping migrants after blocking the NGO's rescue ship off the coast of Sicily in August 2019.
+Salvini defended his actions, stating: "Defending Italy is not a crime.
+I am proud of it, I would do it again, and I will do it again."

-In May 2021, a preliminary investigations judge dismissed a charge of instigation against Salvini.
-He had been accused of urging violence against Carola Rackete for calling her a criminal.
-The investigation found that he was not responsible for her receiving death threats from others.

-Also in May 2021, Salvini sued media magnate Carlo De Benedetti for defamation in Cuneo, Piedmont.
-De Benedetti, who is Jewish, had called Salvini an antisemite.

 In October 2021, Salvini's second trial on migrant kidnapping charges began in Palermo, Sicily.
-The American actor Richard Gere was called upon as a witness by Open Arms, since he had gone on board of their rescue boat in an act of solidarity with the crew and passengers.
+The American actor Richard Gere was called as a witness by Open Arms, having visited their rescue boat in solidarity with the crew and passengers.

+In September 2024, prosecutors requested a six-year prison sentence for Salvini as part of the trial that began in July 2020.
+His defense was scheduled for October 18, ahead of the first sentencing.
+On 20 December 2024, a court in Palermo acquitted Matteo Salvini of charges relating to the illegal detention of 100 migrants, which stemmed from his refusal to allow disembarkation from the humanitarian rescue vessel Open Arms in Lampedusa in 2019.

+Other cases

+Instigation against Carola Rackete (dismissed)

+In May 2021, a preliminary investigations judge dismissed a charge of instigation against Salvini for criticizing a German activist who smuggled migrants into Italy.
+It was alleged that by calling Carola Rackete a criminal, he had instigated violence against her.
+The investigation found that he was not responsible for the death threats she received from others.